While it’s true that love might not cost a thing, plenty of romances fall victim to money — or at least to money mistakes.

 Cheating comes in many forms, and although seeing someone on the side is a well-known deal breaker in most relationships, many don’t hesitate to keep a secret of a different sort — a hidden credit card or bank account on the side.

 While this might not be as immediately destructive as a physical affair, financial unfaithfulness can rise to the same level of deceit.
-If you’re unsure if your partner is being financially unfaithful or is lying about money, watch out for these signs.
+If you’re unsure whether your partner is being financially unfaithful or lying about money, consider these other money mistakes.